experimentarium/times/docs/part-1/11-tech-learning.md

 ### Additional (optional) constraints

 Solving integer programming problems is facilitated if the domain of feasibility of the integer variables is reduced.
 This may be done via additional constraints that are not strictly needed but that are guaranteed to hold.
 In our application we know that experience (i.e. cumulative investment) is always increasing as time goes on.
-Therefore, if the cumulative investment in period t lies in segment i, it is certain that it will not lie in segments $i-1, i-2, .., 1$ in time period $t+1$.
+Therefore, if the cumulative investment in period $t$ lies in segment $i$, it is certain that it will not lie in segments $i-1, i-2, .., 1$ in time period $t+1$.
 This leads to two new constraints (re-establishing the period index $t$ for the $z$ variables):

 ![](assets/image31.png)